-Locate the Smart Lock settings
+Locate Your Smart Lock Settings

-5. Options for Smart Lock appear.
+5. The options for Smart Lock should appear.

-Here’s how to enable On-body detection.
+Here’s how to enable On-Body Detection on your device.

 1. In Android’s Smart Lock menu, tap “On-body detection.”